anastassia-b/machine-learning/lecture-notes.md

 For LSTM, we'll still have inputs in each time, but instead of a layer of nodes that is the function of the state, we're going to have a more sophisticated cell, which we still feedforward.
 These cells are components, aggregates, they have a structure.
 We have the prior state, which comes into the cell, combined with the new input (concatenated), comes up with a new state.
 Normally if we fed this forward, that'd be a normal RNN.
 But we're also going to calculate a 256 dimension ~~sigmoid~~ tanh.
 New state is a delta of the prior state.

 There's a path by which a change in the beginning could have a fast/clear route to send signal all the way down.
 It's not corrupted by intermediate information.
 It's typical to use Relu (0 - +).
 But it's also a bit problematic since the state can only grow and grow.
 Weird.
 So we also use tanh.
-Which is like a sigmoid, from -1 to 1.
+Which is like a sigmoid, except from -1 to 1.
 Like a volume nob, an operation.

+**Machine Translation**

 Different kinds of networks.
 Prediction at every time step, another prediction after a couple steps, but what about translation?